 Buzzy New Scottsdale Eateries

 Scottsdale’s culinary scene is always evolving, so come taste what’s new!
-These popular newcomers are garnering plenty of buzz as they dish up innovative cuisine inspired by international flavors and locally sourced ingredients.
+These popular newcomers are garnering plenty of buzz as they dish up innovative cuisine inspired by international flavors, locally sourced ingredients and handcrafted goodness.